-Noah spends the perfect first night with Avery, the girl of his dreams, but gets relegated to the friend zone.
-He spends the next three years wondering what went wrong - until he gets the ...
+Noah thinks he has the perfect first night with Avery, the girl of his dreams, but gets relegated to the friend zone.
+He spends the next three years wondering what went wrong - until he ...

 See full summary »

 Rosie and Alex have been best friends since they were 5, so they couldn't possibly be right for one another...or could they?
 When it comes to love, life and making the right choices, these two are their own worst enemies.

 February 12 is just another day in Sam's charmed life, until it turns out to be her last.
 Stuck reliving her last day over and over, Sam untangles the mystery around her death and discovers everything she's losing.